-University of Puget Sound will host its fourth quadrennial Race & Pedagogy National Conference in 2018.
 Every four years, we welcome more than 2,000 local, regional, national, and international participants to engage issues of race and to discuss the impact of race on education.
-Each conference builds on the success of the last and contributes new perspectives to the conversation.
-Join us, September 27–29, 2018, to explore the theme Radically Re-Imagining the Project of Justice: Narratives of Rupture, Resilience, and Liberation.
+Join us September 27–29, 2018, to explore the theme Radically Re-Imagining the Project of Justice: Narratives of Rupture, Resilience, and Liberation.

 Attending the conference?
 Now you can have the conference program at your fingertips.
 Download the Guidebook app and view the "Race & Pedagogy National Conference 2018 Guide" using the widget below, or view the guide online.